yezhengSTAT/scVI-3D/README.md

 ### 5.3 Genome size file (tab separated file)

-Here is an example of hg19 chrom size file.
+Here is an example of hg19 chrom size file which is tab-separated and no header.
 You can remove the chromosome that you do not want to process by 3DVI for example chrY here as an instance.

 ```
 chr1    249250621